MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 ### How do I protect against viruses and malware?

-A: Again, Office 365 provides protection for the Optimize marked endpoints in various layers in the service itself, [outlined in this document](https://docs.microsoft.com/office365/Enterprise/office-365-malware-and-ransomware-protection).
+Again, Office 365 provides protection for the Optimize marked endpoints in various layers in the service itself, [outlined in this document](https://docs.microsoft.com/office365/Enterprise/office-365-malware-and-ransomware-protection).
 As noted, it is vastly more efficient to provide these security elements in the service itself rather than try and do it in line with devices which may not fully understand the protocols/traffic.By default, SharePoint Online [automatically scans file uploads](https://docs.microsoft.com/microsoft-365/security/office-365-security/virus-detection-in-spo?view=o365-worldwide) for known malware

 For the Exchange endpoints listed above, [Exchange Online Protection](https://docs.microsoft.com/office365/servicedescriptions/exchange-online-protection-service-description/exchange-online-protection-service-description) and [Office 365 Advanced Threat Protection](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description) do an excellent job of providing security of the traffic to the service.

 ### Can I send more than just the Optimize traffic direct?

-A. Priority should be given to the Optimize marked endpoints as these will give maximum benefit for a low level of work.
+Priority should be given to the Optimize marked endpoints as these will give maximum benefit for a low level of work.
 However, if you wish, the Allow marked endpoints are required for the service to work and have IPs provided for the endpoints which can be used if required.

 There are also various vendors who offer cloud based proxy/security solutions called secure web gateways which provide central security, control and corporate policy application for general web browsing.
 These solutions can work well in a cloud first world, if highly available, performant, and provisioned close to your users by allowing secure Internet access to be delivered from a cloud based location close to the user.
 This removes the need for a hairpin through the VPN/corporate network for general browsing traffic, whilst still allowing central security control.